jhrcook/100DaysOfSwift2/README.md

 **Day 39 - July 08, 2020:**
 We learned about how to make an @Published variable conform to codable.
 We also briefly learned about disabling a button based on some boolean statement.

+**Day 40 - July 09, 2020:**
+We created a more complex app with a more complex data type with multiple publishers.